of the inSign signature

 If your document has been tampered with after signing, it gets marked by a red X and the following message

 “The signature is not valid.
 After signing the document has been altered or tampered with.”

 How to recognize a genuine inSign document?It depends how you open your PDF document.

 Adobe ReaderOpen your document in Adobe Reader.
 Click the signature field, then “Signature properties” followed by “Display signatory’s certificate”.
 The “Summary” tab should display any of the following certificates:

 Foxit ReaderIf you use “Foxit Reader”, you can proceed in the same way as you would using Adobe.
 Click the signature field, then “Signature properties” followed by “View certificate”.

 NitroIn Nitro the certificate can be viewed by clicking the signature field, selecting signature properties and clicking “View certificate”.

 BrowserviewerUnfortunately, the Chrome, Firefox, Edge and Safari browser viewers cannot display any certificate information.
 Therefore, it cannot be verified if the document is a genuine inSign document.

-Please note: All documents containing certificates issued before 06/12/2019 are labelled with the status “UNKNOWN”.
-All documents containing certificates issued after 06/12/2019 are labelled with the status “VALID”.
-This is due to the fact that technical signatures were historically carried out by www.is2.de.
-The new certificate is based on a ROOT certificate which is listed on EUTL (European Trust List).
-In both cases biometric data are correctly stored in the PDF document.
+Please note: All documents containing a certificate issued before 06/12/2019 will be marked with the status “UNKNOWN”.
+Most documents that contain a certificate issued after 12/06/2019 will be marked with the status “VALID”.
+The status depends on whether the certificate used is based on a ROOT certificate listed on the EUTL (European Trust List).
+The biometric data is stored in the PDF document correctly in both cases.